 All Aboard the Allure of the Seas

-When we arrived in our stateroom, there was a lovely welcome bottle of bubby and a fruit plate from Dominic Paul, SVP Royal Caribbean International.
-Gestures like this really make you feel special and the staff onboard the Allure of the Seas were so genuinely friendly and caring that I felt totally relaxed and at home.
+In our stateroom, was a lovely welcome bottle of bubbly and fruit plate from Dominic Paul, SVP Royal Caribbean International.
+Gestures like this make you feel special.
+The staff onboard the Allure of the Seas were so genuinely friendly and caring that I felt relaxed and at home.

-I had the mammoth task of unpacking whilst Joshua tried taking everything out of the mini bar and kept calling people on our room phone.
+I unpacked whilst Joshua tried taking everything out of the minibar and kept trying to call people on our room phone.
 Once that was done and I’d signed up for the drinks package and the wifi package and changed our dining venue from Silk to the Grande (because I adore the decor in there including the chairs).

-Allure of the Seas still has a main restaurant but the set time dining is on deck 4, The Grand and deck 5, Silk.
+Allure of the Seas still has the main restaurant but the set time dining is on deck 4, The Grand and deck 5, Silk.
 For people who are after flexible dining, the My Time option takes place on deck 3 in the American Icon Grill.
-The only difference between the restaurants is the decor, otherwise you are still dining in a three storey dining room as before.
+The only difference between the restaurants is the decor, otherwise, you are still dining in a three-storey dining room as before.

 Is it worth paying extra for a balcony?
 Most definitely, but if you are on a budget, an interior or oceanview stateroom is usually the same size, it just means you have to get yourself out of your room to experience the views, which is not a bad thing.
 Having said that, if you time it right you can get a balcony for not a lot more and some cruise lines offer free balcony upgrades.
 Speak to your cruise specialist for details.